 When you have been diagnosed with Hypertension (raised blood pressure), it is important to keep a close eye on your blood pressure.
 We will offer you appropriate review appointments with either your GP or Practice Nurse depending upon your needs.
-Julia Lumsden and Karen Budworth both run weekly clinics for patients who need to be monitored and supported.
+Karen Budworth holds weekly clinics for patients who need to be monitored and supported.

 You can help yourself by monitoring your own Blood Pressure at home but it is important to use a machine that is suitable.
 Guidance about machines can be found at The British Hypertension Society